The Various Types, Techniques & Processes of Laser Drilling

 How can there be more than one laser drilling process?

-One of the biggest advantages of laser drilling is that, unlike other more conventional forms of drilling, one single setup and one single machine is capable of producing hundreds of different results across dozens of different materials, including metals, rubbers, plastics, glass, and diamond.
+One of the biggest advantages of laser drilling is that, unlike other more conventional forms of drilling, one single setup and one single machine is capable of producing hundreds of different results across dozens of different materials, including metals, rubbers, plastics, glass, carbon composites and even diamonds!

 This is because the beam can be manipulated in such a way as to offer the user total control over its duration, intensity, and heat output.
 This control means that over the years there has been a number of different laser processes develop, each offering its own unique benefits to the different materials that it is working with.